Skip to main content

 The project will have at least three distinct phases:

-• Phase 3 (fall 2024 to 2025) - the scope of phase 3 will be determined during phase 2, with the new dean, and could include new or continued parallel processes.
-It's important to note that, as per the University Act, faculties have agenda to determine their own vision and strategic priorities.
+3. Spring 2025+ - TBD with the new dean.
+Could include new or continued parallel processes.
+As per the University Act, faculties determine their own vision and strategic priorities.

 Project milestones